syncthing/docs/users/config.rst

 localAnnounceMCAddr
     The group address and port to join and send IPv6 multicast announcements on.

-relayServer
-    Lists one or more relay servers, on the format ``relay://hostname:port``.
-    Alternatively, a relay list can be loaded over https by using an URL like ``dynamic+https://somehost/path``.
-The default loads the list of relays from the relay pool server, ``relays.syncthing.net``.

 maxSendKbps
     Outgoing data rate limit, in kibibytes per second.